corona-warn-app/cwa-website/README.md

 After a successful build, you'll have a new folder `public` in the repository's base directory.
 It contains the generated files for the complete website.

-To test the generated content, simply use a local web server such as http-server by executing the command
+To test the generated content, simply execute the command

 ```bash
 npm start